10 Exercises to Become a Better Writer

 There are very few things as frustrating as a bad case of writer’s block.
 But don’t despair!
 Instead of getting frustrated with it, try a change of scenery.
 Not literally (although that might also help) — do it with your writing.

-Activity: If your own story isn’t getting the creative juices flowing, using writing prompts can help you break through the slump.
-This can help you change your mindset and any expectations your might have from what you are currently writing.
+Activity: If your own story isn’t getting the creative juices flowing, using writing prompts or a story generator can help you break through the slump.
+This can help you change your mindset and any expectations you might have from what you are currently writing.
 Have some fun with it!
 Here are a couple of examples to get you started:

 Goal: Use writing prompts and short story ideas to get your creative juices flowing with a change of scenery that can help you clear out the block.